Welcome!

 • 2024.09: Our work on multi-perspective communication has been accepted by EMNLP main 2024.

-• 2024.09: Our work on multimodal instruction-tuning for biomedicine is accepted by NeurIPS D&B 2024!
+• 2024.09: Our work on multimodal instruction-tuning for biomedicine has been accepted to NeurIPS D&B 2024!
+Many thanks to Dr. Hejie Cui and Prof. Carl Yang for their guidance and support!

 • 2024.06: 🎉🎉Our paper “Among Agents” is accepted at ACL Wordplay Workshop 2024.
 See you in Bangkok!

 • 2024.01: Thrilled to join the Berkeley NLP Group as an intern!
-Go bears!
+Go bears!🐻🔥

 • 2023.07: Accepted into the University of Hong Kong’s CS summer research internship.
 A wonderful summer with Prof. Chuan Wu and Dr. Junwei Su!